Curvature of Metrics on Semple Jet bundles: Invariant Jets vs Invariant metrics

-For instance a choice of $P_{\alpha}$'s could be the Wronskians (Test 1).
+For instance a choice of $P_{\alpha}$'s could be the Wronskians.
 However we slightly try to do some better choice.
 First lets make some correspondence between invariant jets with non-invariant ones.
-Lets consider a change of coordinates on the $\mathbb{C}$ by
+Lets consider a change of coordinates

-This makes the first coordinate to be the identity and the other components to be invariant by any change of coordinates on $\mathbb{C}$.
-If we differentiate in the new coordinates successively, then all the resulting fractions are invariant of degree $0$
+locally defined in a neighborhood of a point, where $n-r$ coordinates $f_i$ of $f(t) \in V_{f(t)}$ are completely determined by the remaining $r$ coordinates.
+This makes the first coordinate to be the identity.
+If we differentiate in the new coordinates successively, then all the resulting fractions are invariant of degree $0$,

-We take the $P_{\alpha}$'s to be all the polynomials that appear in the numerators of the components when we successively differentiate (36) with respect to $t$.
+We take the $P_{\alpha}$'s to be all the polynomials that appear in the numerators of the components when we successively differentiate (2.7) with respect to $t$.
 An invariant metric in the first coordinates corresponds to a usual metric in the second one subject to the condition that we need to make the average under the unitary change of coordinates in $V$.
-This corresponds to change of coordinates on the manifold $X$ as
+It corresponds to change of coordinates on the manifold $X$ as

-That is the effect of the change of variables in $X$ has only effect as the first derivative by composition with a linear map, up to the epsilon factors.
-Therefore the above metric becomes similar to the metric used in \cite{D1} in the new coordinates produced by $g$'s,
+with $\psi$ to be unitary.
+That is the effect of the change of variables in $X$ has only effect as the first derivative by composition with a linear map, up to the scaling epsilon factors (cf. \cite{D1}).

-where the weight of $\eta_s$ can be seen by differentiating (36) to be equal $(2s-1)$ inductively.
-We need to modify the metric in (39) slightly to be invariant under hermitian transformations of the vector bundle $V$.
-In fact the role of $\eta_{11}$ can be done by any other $\eta_{1i}$ or even any other non-sero vector.
+where $\eta_s$ are the jet coordinates $\eta_s = g^{(s)}(0), 1 \leq s \leq k$, induced by $g = (t, g_2(t), . . . , g_r(t))$.
+The weight of $\eta_s$ can be seen by differentiating (9) to be equal $(2s-1)$ inductively.
+Therefore the above metric becomes similar to the metric used by Demailly in the new coordinates produced by $g$'s.
+We need to modify the metric in (2.10) slightly to be invariant under hermitian transformations of the vector bundle $V$.
+In fact the role of $\eta_{11}$ can be done by any other $\eta_{1i}$ or even any other non-zero vector.
 To fix this we consider

 where the integration only affects the last factor making average over all vectors in $v \in V$.
-This will remove the the former difficulty.
-The curvature is the same as for the metric in (17) but only an extra contribution from the last factor,
+This will remove the former difficulty.
+The curvature is the same as for the metric in \cite{D1} but only an extra contribution from the last factor,